 Sustainable development has been described as development which caters for the present generation without depleting resources for the future generation.
 A development that is sustainable involves the development of economic and social activities and likewise the protection of the environment in a balanced manner.
-In other words, development is sustainable when it encompasses economic development, inclusiveness and environmental sustainability.
+In other words, development is sustainable when it encompasses economic development, social inclusiveness and environmental sustainability.
 Any economic growth strategy that will then be "green" must involve these three crucial dimensions.
-An economy that intends to grow in a sustainable manner must develop a new economic model that will enhance development, alleviates poverty and improve overall quality of life, among others.
+An economy that intends to grow in a sustainable manner must develop a new economic model that will enhance development, alleviates poverty and improve overall quality of life.
 How best to achieve this is green growth.
-Green growth essentially seeks to promote efficient utilization of resources, ensures equity and takes the environment into consideration in all production techniques.
+Green growth essentially seeks to promote efficient utilization of resources, ensure equity and takes the environment into consideration in all production techniques.
 It represents an attempt at reconciling growth and the environment.
 If the goal is to protect global environment, raise living standards and ensure reliable energy supplies; green growth is important and inevitable [1].

-Current challenges such as climate change have necessitated the need for adoption of new paradigm.
-The impact of climate change is a significant motivation for green growth in many countries including those in Africa [2].
+Current challenges such as climate change have necessitated need for adoption of new paradigm.
+The impact of climate change is a significant motivation for green growth in Africa [2].
 The 2012 African Development Report which was dedicated to assessing Africa's drive towards green growth shows that there is need for African economies to make conscious efforts at developing adequate policy framework in achieving the green growth agenda.
 This encompasses harnessing the agricultural sector (food security), water and energy sector (phasing out of fossil fuel).
-As part of efforts at making the African continent more productive in the face of socio-economic and environmental challenges, the African Development Bank (AfDB) has placed inclusive growth and transition to green growth at the centre of its new 10 year (2013-2022) plan.
+As part of efforts at making the African continent more productive in the face of socio-economic and environmental challenges, the African Development Bank (AfDB) has placed inclusive growth and transition to green growth at the center of its new 10 year (2013-2022) plan.

 In driving this green growth agenda, the energy sector has been identified as a significant player.
 Energy is an integral component of the growth and development process of any economy [3].
 The adequate and reliable supply of energy then becomes essential.
 Economic systems globally depends on energy supply to fuel all economic activities ranging from transportation, communication, industrial processes, food production, education, health, to security [4].
 This establishes the importance of energy.
-Energy is the "lifeblood" of economies and global economic growth will depend on adequate, affordable and reliable supply of energy [4].
-Every economic sector requires energy to function properly, thus, the security of energy supply becomes pertinent as fluctuations in supply can hamper economic activity.
-The achievement of many economic and developmental goals depends on the sustained availability of different forms of energy [5].
+Energy is the "lifeblood" of economic sector require energy to function properly, thus, the security of energy supply becomes pertinent as fluctuations in supply can hamper economic activity.
+The achievement of many economic and developmental goals depends on the sustained availability (secure) of different forms of energy [5].
 To achieve sustainable development, any country desiring to be in the league of developed economies must have a robust energy base.
 This energy base must be able to meet both present and future energy needs of the nation [4].